MAT-IV/MAT-IV.github.io/hobby.md

   </div>

   <p>
-    This gallery highlights a few of my favorite hobby projects, from FPV drone builds to antique camera photography and 3D prints.
+    This gallery highlights a few of my favorite hobby projects.
 Select an image to view more details and supporting media.
   </p>

   <!-- 1.
 FPV Drone Builds -->